To create a

 CREATE TABLE test_table ( id INT(20) NOT NULL AUTO_INCREMENT, name VARCHAR(32) NOT NULL DEFAULT '', other INT(20) NOT NULL DEFAULT '0', PRIMARY KEY (id), INDEX name (name), INDEX other_key (other) ) ENGINE=MyISAM DEFAULT CHARSET=latin1;

-To create the local table that will be federated to the remote
+For creating the local table to be federated to the remote table,

-table, there are two options available.
-You can either create the
+there are two options available.
+You can either create the local

-local table and specify the connection string (containing the
+table and specify the connection string (containing the server

-server name, login, password) to be used to connect to the remote
+name, login, password) to be used to connect to the remote table

 CONNECTION, or you can use an